Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 #### Tile Combiner Settings to Load

-The **Tile Combiner Settings to Load** section is an ease-of-use feature that allows the user to load in script settings from various settings files.
-These setting files are located in the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder, which the script is coded to reference **only if** the folder and the *UDIM Tile Combiner.jsxbin* file are at the same level of whatever folder structure they are placed in.
-Likewise, the various settings files are located in the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder, which the script is coded to reference **only if** they are in that particular folder.

-The various setting files are the following:

-* *DefaultSettings.js*— a static file (unless the user changes it themselves)

-* *PreviousSession.js*— gets written to at the end of every run of the texture combining script

-* *UserSetSettings.js*—

-* *ActiveSettings.js*—

 **Default** radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/DefaultSettings.js*.

 **Previous Session** radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/PreviousSessionSettings.js*.